GoogleCloudPlatform/hadoop-discovery-tool/README.md

 4. **Step 4**: At the checkpoint seeking confirmation, provide Y or y to continue.
 The tool will check for docker-cli (community version or enterprise version) if its installed in the node.
 If its not installed, the script will install docker-cli (community version).
 This is mandatory for the tool to run.

+5. **Step 5**: **Ensure that __consumer_offsets topic exists in all brokers that you are providing inputs for, else the connectivity to Kafka broker would be considered as a failure after 3 attempts**

-5. **Step 5**: Enter your Kafka Broker Details [Ensure that you have Zookeeper installed on the worker/edge nodes with zookeeper.conf files]
+Enter your Kafka Broker Details [Ensure that you have Zookeeper installed on the worker/edge nodes with zookeeper.conf files]
             1. Number of Brokers
             2. Broker host [FQDN/ IP]
             3. Broker port number